• Recipes

 Additionally, we'll share tips on how to store unwashed strawberries properly to prolong their freshness and maintain your fresh produce taste.

-Strawberries being washed with water
+strawberries being washed with water

 The simplest way to wash fresh strawberries is to rinse them under cold running tap water.